Skip to main content

 5. Select Print to PDF as the printer

-Important: For page numbers to display correctly, make sure your template's bottom margin is at least 32mm.
-Set this under Settings > Templates > [Your Template] > Report Settings > Bottom Margin.
+Important: For page numbers to display correctly, make sure your template's bottom margin is large enough to accommodate the footer.
+If page numbers are cut off, increase the bottom margin under Settings > Strategy Templates > [Your Template] > Report Settings.

-Alternatively, you can set custom margins in the browser's print dialog: Top 0.015", Bottom 0.015", Left 0.71", Right 0.71".
-Keep in mind that browser print margins reset each time, so template-level margins are more reliable.
+You can also set custom margins in the browser's print dialog, but browser print margins reset each time, so template-level margins are more reliable.

 Sharing through the client portal